ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 Create an access policy for the specified user in the current account [ibmcloud iam user-policy-create](/docs/cli?topic=cli-ibmcloud_commands_iam#ibmcloud_iam_user_policy_create).

 Include an example construction using the CLI of an IAM policy with a condition.
-Use "folder1/subfolder1/file.txt" as example
+Use **"folder1/subfolder1/file.txt"** as example
 Roles: `Object Lister`, `Object Writer`, `Object Deleter`, `Object Reader`
-Conditions: {Prefix StringMatch “folder1/subfolder1/*” AND Delimiter StringMatchAnyOf  “/”, “”}
+Conditions: {Prefix StringMatch “folder1/subfolder1/*” AND Delimiter `stringMatchAnyOf`  **“/”**, “”}
 OR
 {Path StringMatch “folder1/subfolder1/*”}

 ### API
 {: #fgac-new-policy-conditions-api}

 Include an example construction using the API of an IAM policy with a condition.
-Use "folder1/subfolder1/file.txt" as example.
+Use **"folder1/subfolder1/file.txt"** as example.
 Roles: `Object Lister`, `Object Writer`, `Object Deleter`, `Object Reader`
-Conditions: {Prefix StringMatch “folder1/subfolder1/*” AND Delimiter StringMatchAnyOf  “/”, “”}
+Conditions: {Prefix StringMatch “folder1/subfolder1/*” AND Delimiter `stringMatchAnyOf`  **“/”**, “”}
 OR
 {Path StringMatch “folder1/subfolder1/*”}